-David has represented clients in all areas of criminal law for over 30 years, both defending and prosecuting.
-In Chambers & Partners Directory (2013) he “is noted for his eye for detail and lightning fast analysis.”
+David is Head of Chambers.
+He has represented clients in all areas of criminal law for over 30 years, both defending and prosecuting.
+He has been noted in Chambers & Partners Directory “for his eye for detail and lightning fast analysis.”

-He complements his criminal practice with regulatory work and is especially known for his work defending in proceedings before the General Pharmaceutical Council Disciplinary Committee.
+He complements his criminal practice with regulatory work, including Health and Safety work, and is especially known for his work defending in proceedings before the General Pharmaceutical Council Disciplinary Committee.

-R v B – representing a 15 year old in a case which turns on participation in a ‘joint enterprise’;
+R v B – representing a 15 year old exonerated of a ‘joint enterprise’ killing

-R v A – defending a 64 year old husband charged with arranging the contract killing of his 42 year old wife, and
+R v A – defending a 64 year old husband charged with arranging the contract killing of his 42 year old wife

 R v D – a ‘diminished responsibility’ defence to a spousal stabbing.

 R v Giovanni di Stefano – leading in the prosecution of ‘the Devil’s Advocate’ – prosecuting 25 counts relating to numerous frauds committed by a bogus lawyer: ‘Read here’